TACC/coe322fall2025/welcome-2025.md

 ## Setting up your Coding Environment

-We conduct all course work on one of TACC's supercomputers that we're calling the "ISP Machine" or just "ISP" (for **I**ntroduction to **S**cientific **P**rogramming).
-The ISP machine is a virtual environment set up on TACC's Stampee3 system.
+We conduct all course work on Stampede3, one of TACC's supercomputers.
 In order to login or gain access to any TACC resources, you must create a TACC Portal account.

 In addition monitoring the class repo, which will contain all the course materials, each student will create their own **private** GitHub repository.
 Each student will create their own **private** Github repository to store and manage homework assignments.
 The repository will be private to each student and shared only with the instructors and TA for grading purposes.